Museum Aargau - 2016

-Under the topic of 'Ganz Ohr‘, the Museum Aargau takes its visitors on a sonorous journey of discovery to six historical sites.
-Apart from the roman Legionary Path and Königsfelden Monastery, also Wildegg Castle, Hallwyl Castle and Habsburg Castle have been brought to life by sound.
+Under the theme ‚Ganz Ohr‘, the Museum Aargau takes its visitors on a sonic journey of discovery to six historical sites: the roman Legionary Path and Monastery in Königsfelden, Lenzburg Castle, Wildegg Castle, Hallwyl Castle and Habsburg Castle.

-In addition to conveying historical content, not only an artistic but also a playful interaction with sound have come to the fore.
-Thus the visitor to the Königsfelden Monastery's ancient cloisters is capable to recreate a nun's daily routine of hundreds of years ago by moving a watch hand within a quadrophonic sound installation.
+Apart from conveying historical content, we re-imagined some of the subject matter artistically, and designed others as playful interactions with sound.
+Thus, visitors of the Königsfelden Monastery's ancient cloister garden can recreate a nun's daily routine from hundreds of years ago by moving a clock pointer within a quadrophonic sound installation.
 Interactivity is the name of the game at Hallwyl Castle.
 In the ancient gaol, the visitor is encouraged to send his own words down the dark dungeon where, by way of ingenious live electronics, they get processed and are reflected in an outlandish fashion.
-The scope of all the installations ranges from interactive works to scenic audio dramas and up to radio plays in the style of musique concrète.
-We also suceeded in winning over German sound artist Andreas Oldörp to contribute a sound installation for Königsfelden Monastery.
+The scope of the installations ranges from interactive works to scenic audio dramas and site-specific musique concrète pieces.
+We utilized generative audio techniques, haptic feedback as well as our AROS approach.
+We also managed to win over German sound artist Andreas Oldörp to contribute a sound installation for the Königsfelden Monastery.